 Small Insight – Shared hosting offers a website owner to use a single server.
 It usually comes with a cap on resource consumption with a limited number of resources.
 Depending on the package you opt for your hosting needs, each account has a set amount of resources.

-It is known for one of the cheapest and super economical hosting options for all kinds of users.
+It is known for being one of the cheapest and super economical hosting options for all kinds of users.
 However, it comes with a limit (as mentioned above), but it is extremely reliable for a small blog and a single website.

 The majority of the hosting companies offer a similar amount of storage and space to their customers.
 Therefore, it is up to a user which one they go with.
 It is wise to review the performance of a hosting provider before choosing to go with one.